• Skip to primary navigation

 Here’s a peek into my kitchen while I cooked up this fun dish.

 First, I preheated the oven to 425℉.
-Then, I cooked the gluten free sausages in a skillet according to package directions.
-Next, I removed the sausages to a plate and covered them to keep them warm.
+Then, I cooked the gluten free sausages in a skillet according to the package directions.
+Next, I transferred the sausages to a plate and covered them to keep them warm.

-Next add 2 tablespoons of oil to the skillet and place skillet in the oven for 15 minutes.
+Next we add 2 tablespoons of oil to the skillet and place the skillet in the oven for 15 minutes.

-Meanwhile, beat the eggs on the low speed of your electric mixer for 1/2 minute.
-Add milk; beat 15 seconds.
-Then add gf flour and salt and pepper and beat 2 minutes more until smooth.
+Meanwhile, beat the eggs on the low speed of your electric mixer for half of a minute.
+Then add milk and beat 15 seconds.
+Finally, we add gluten free flour, salt, and pepper and beat 2 minutes more until smooth.

 Take the skillet out of the oven and pour batter over hot drippings in pan.
-Add sausages.
+Add sausages and bake about 20-25 minutes.

 Gluten Free Toad In The Hole